HedgeDocs/HedgeDocs.github.io/docs/tools/hedgehog-engine/rangers/files/rfl.md

 ---
-description: RFL tools for Sonic Generations
+description: RFL tools for Sonic Frontiers
 ---
-# XNCP Tools
+# RFL Tools

 ## 010 Editor
 Allows editing various file formats.
 Frontiers RFL files are supported through the use of specific templates.